Omar-Elgendey/nlp-learning-journey/7. Classical NLP tasks/Transliation/Readme.md

 This notebook covers **Machine Translation** using MarianMT.

-The goal is to understand how Encoder-Decoder models translate text between languages and how to fine-tune a pretrained model on a translation dataset.
+The goal is to understand how Encoder-Decoder models translate text between languages and how to fine-tune a pretrained translation model on a translation dataset.

 ---